Kairotic/mistakes/mathematikal.md

                              (list-ref weft x))))
        (newline)))

-We can visualising the weaves with single characters representing colours for ascii previewing, here are some examples:
+We visualised the weaves with single characters representing colours for ascii text previewing, here are some examples:

+Warp and weft all the same colour:

 `(weave '(O O O O O O O) '(: : : : : : : : :))`